ava-labs/avalanche-docs/docs/subnets/setup-dfk-node.md

 ./build/avalanchego --config-file ~/.avalanchego/config.json
 ```

-If you want to pass the whitelisted Subnets through the command line flag.
+If you want to pass the whitelisted Subnets through the command-line flag.
 You can append the other
 flags or even the `--config-file` flag as well, according to your need.

 ```bash